mcltn/invoiceAnalysisV2/README.md

 # IBM Cloud Classic Infrastructure Invoice Analysis Report V2
-*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, and CREDIT invoices including PaaS Usage between months specified in the parameters consolidates the data into an Excel worksheet for billing and usage analysis.
-In addition to consolidation of the detailed data,  pivot tables are created in Excel tabs to assist with understanding account usage.
+*invoiceAnalysis.py* collects IBM Cloud Classic Infrastructure NEW, RECURRING, ONE-TIME-CHARGES and CREDIT invoices between the months specified, then consolidates the data into an Excel worksheet for billing analysis.
+In addition to consolidation of the detailed data and formatting consistent with SLIC/CFTS invoices, pivot tables are created to aid in reconiliation of those invoices released each month.

 ### Required Files
 Script | Description